-Welcome!
-The History Center in Tompkins County helps you use the tools of history to understand your past, gain perspective on the present, and play an informed role in shaping your future.
+The History Center is a generation-to-generation education and research center preserving the history of Tompkins County, New York.
+The History Center helps people use the tools of history to understand the past, gain perspective on the present, and play an informed role in shaping the future.